 I could go on, but let me put that behind me.

 I need to actually thank the US Government.
 If it wasn’t for them I might just want to stay in the States.

-Instead, I’m sitting in a lovely green-blue bay with smell of lavender floating though the air.
+Instead, I’m sitting in a lovely green-blue bay with the smell of lavender floating through the air.
 There’s very little noise and the atmosphere is filled with calm air.
 A calmness that comes with leaving the grid…leaving modern civilization.